 Previously, the developed BMI was tested on a Jaguar mobile robot

-M. Rubagotti, T. Taunyazov, B. Omarali, A. Shintemirov, Model Predictive Control for Semi-Autonomous Robot Teleoperation with Obstacle Avoidance, IEEE/ASME Transactions on Mechatronics, (under review)
+M. Rubagotti, T. Taunyazov, B. Omarali, A. Shintemirov, Semi-Autonomous Robot Teleoperation with Obstacle Avoidance Via Model Predictive Control , IEEE Robotics and Automation Letters, (under review)

 B. Omarali, T. Taunyazov, A. Bukeyev, A. Shintemirov, Real-Time Predictive Control of an UR5 Robotic Arm Through Human Upper Limb Motion Tracking, The 2017 ACM/IEEE International Conference on Human-Robot Interaction (HRI2017), Austria, 2017 ACM DL pdf